 Here is the customer asset that results from the used work order product.
 Notice the customer asset record references the specific work order product.

 - Travel charge item is added to work order products, if applicable.
-See this topic for more details.
+For more information, see this article.